-This episode was really chaotic in comparison to all the previous episodes.
-Daemon’s dark side was so much more prominent in this one.
-Rhaenyra was getting better at negotiating for her own happiness while fulfilling her duties to the realm.
-On the contrary, Alicent seemed to be shaking off her old innocent self and started strengthening the Hightower base while the Targaryens and Velaryons weren’t watching.
-Rejection from Rhaenyra, changed Ser Criston’s sentiments towards her very dramatically- and this was just the beginning.
+This episode was more chaotic than previous ones.
+Daemon’s dark side was particularly prominent, while Rhaenyra improved her negotiation skills to balance personal happiness with her duties to the realm.
+In contrast, Alicent shed her innocent persona and strengthened the Hightower base when the Targaryens and Velaryons weren’t watching.
+Ser Criston’s feelings towards Rhaenyra changed dramatically after she rejected him – this was just the beginning.

 Check out the breakdown of episode 6-10 here.